TheOdinProject/curriculum/nodeJS/express/introduction_to_express.md

 Let's break this down.
 We import `express` then call it to initialize the `app` variable.
 This is our server.

-We then have a `route handler` - the line beginning with `app.get`.
+We then have a `route` - the line beginning with `app.get`.
 We will come back to this in a moment.

 Finally, we tell our server to listen for incoming requests requests on whatever port we specify in our  of our [localhost](https://simple.wikipedia.org/wiki/Localhost) (which is basically just the computer's local connection).
 While port 3000 is the default choice, you can use any unused port (for example, Vite's dev server uses port 5173 by default).
 Back in your terminal, if you run `node app.js` then all being well, you should see `My first Express app - listening on port 3000!` logged.